Reference 10 — Module catalog and composition

 security

-Wraps a transport with confidentiality / integrity / auth.
+Wraps a transport with confidentiality, integrity or authentication.

 executor